Stingray (IMSI Catcher)

 Active-mode IMSI / IMEI capture

-Targeted-blocking and denial-of-service modes
+Targeted blocking and denial-of-service

 Geographic-precision tracking